dzhavat/dzhavat.github.io/_posts/2019-08-05-how-to-add-curves-to-your-website.md

   <figcaption>Final result</figcaption>
 </figure>

 That’s it!
 Now you know how to add curves or other weird shapes to your website.
 Now go and get creative!
-Here are a couple of examples I found to get some inspiration.
+Here are a couple of examples I found for inspiration.

 ##### Firefox Developer Edition ([link](https://www.mozilla.org/en-US/firefox/developer/))